Russ Harvey Consulting - Computer and Internet Services

 The history of the Clipper chip is instructive.

-Most people don't understand the implications of disallowing or weakening the use of encryption that protects our data.
+Most people don't understand the implications of disallowing or weakening the use of encryption to protect our data.

 The Canadian phone maker helped police access BlackBerry messages with a key that decrypts, or unscrambles, communications sent from one phone to another, according to reports from Vice.
 It's essentially the encryption backdoor that companies like Apple have said they don't want to create.